F Locrian Major Ukulele Scale

 Ukulele Tips

 The F Locrian Major scale contains 7 notes (F, G, A, Bb, B, Db, Eb).
-Use the interactive fretboard above to explore this scale on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Ukulele with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for F Locrian Major